djdumpling/djdumpling.github.io/_posts/2025-12-31-training_at_scale.md

 Testing again, they found smaller by still prominent drops in throughput.
 After experimenting with individual nodes that yeilded the same result, they focused on the change in training steps and found that smaller step counts resulted in smaller throughput drops.
 The`nanotron` dataloader they were using was growing the lookup table making the training step to the next chunk of tokens to read instead of keeping it bounded or precomputed.
 Stored in global memory, the growing table causes allocation failures and page faults/worse cache locality.
 So, they switched to `Tokenizedbytes` dataloader, solving the throughout issue

 ### noisy loss

+However, the loss curve looked more noisy.
+They found the issue with the dataloader because it reads sequences sequentially for each document.
+Without **shuffling of sequences**, batches are no longer representative of the overall data distribution, increasing gradient variance.
+Also, a long file (e.g. code) would supply many conseuctive sequences that would also spike loss.
+To fix, they reshuffled the tokenized sequences offline; an alternative was changing the dataloader to do random access, which has both higher memory usage and slower runtime.

+### unsatisfactory performance

+After two days and 1T tokens, evals showed that with a similar recipe, SmolLM2 (1.7B) was more performant at the same stage in training as SmolLM3 was.
+The team found the issue with **tensor parallelism**: the weights of SmolLM2 fit on a single GPU, whereas for SmolLM3, they had to be shared across 2 GPUs.

+Further, the two TP ranks were initialised with the same random seed instead of different seeds, which causes similar activations/gradients, a loss of diversity of features, and lower convergence.

+## staying on course